What is the AAWC Global Volunteers program?

 How can I submit an application for volunteer consideration?

 Applications will be available to AAWC members by contacting Health Volunteers Overseas or by phone at 202-296-0928.
 Applications will then be reviewed by the AAWC Global Volunteers/HVO registration committee.
 Notification of acceptance should be prompt.

 How does the AAWC Global Volunteers function?

 Through our partnership with HVO, we now provide opportunities for teams of medical professionals to volunteer for short term (5-10 day) visits to pre-selected medical sites in resource poor nations.
-The AAWC Global Volunteers provides professional education.
+The AAWC Global Volunteers provides professional education on wound and lymphedema programs.
 HVO manages the programs and provides the volunteers with logistical support.

 What is the goal of the volunteer site visits?